Locally Differentially Private Distributed Online Learning with Guaranteed Optimality: Numerical Experiments

 \subsection{Neural network training using the ``CIFAR-10" dataset}

 In our third experiment, we appraised Algorithm 1's performance via distributed online training of a CNN on the ``CIFAR-10" dataset, which is one of the most widely used datasets for machine learning research (it is also more difficult to train than the ``MNIST" dataset).
-The training dataset was evenly distributed among learners.
-During each iteration, we sequentially selected a mini-batch of $50$ images from the local dataset $\mathcal{D}_{i}$, assigning them to learner $i$ for training.
-This training regimen was conducted over $1,000$ epochs.
+In this experiment, the CNN architecture and all parameter designs are identical to those employed in the previous ``MNIST" dataset experiment.

-Each learner possesses a local copy of the CNN, which is composed of three convolutional layers (with $32$, $64$, and $128$ filters, respectively), each succeeded by a max pooling layer.
-The output is then flattened and processed through two fully connected layers with $512$ and $84$ neurons, respectively.
-The classification is conducted via a final, fully connected layer consisting of $10$ neurons representing the $10$ classes.
-In this experiment, all parameter designs are identical to those employed in the previous ``MNIST" dataset experiment.
-The result in Fig. 5 once again confirms the effectiveness of our distributed online optimization algorithm for training the complex CNN model under the constraint of differential privacy.
+The results in Fig.~\ref{cifar10} once again confirms the effectiveness of our distributed online learning algorithm for training the complex CNN model under the constraint of LDP.